gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 we will take this simple memory object and add some logic to it to make it a very simple blocking uniprocessor cache.

-gem5 master and slave ports
+gem5 request and response ports
 ---------------------------

-Before diving into the implementation of a memory object, we should first understand gem5's master and slave port interface.
+Before diving into the implementation of a memory object, we should first understand gem5's request and response port interface.
 As previously discussed in [simple-config-chapter](../../part1/simple_config), all memory objects are connected together via ports.
 These ports provide a rigid interface between these memory objects.